e4c5/django-react/README.md

 The second approach which you will find in the folder labeled docker, also uses babel.
 However the transpiling happens at development time and babel is never loaded into the browser.
 To hide the complexities of node an babel this operation happens inside a docker container.

 While there are many ways to add React to a Django project, one approach that is commonly described on websites may not be the most suitable for most web applications.
 This approach involves running a React front-end on a Node.js server, while also running a Django back-end on a separate server.
 However, this setup is often unnecessary and more complex than needed for many web apps.

+Coming up next we will take a look at how to use django with react but with the node eco system plugged in with minimum of fuss.